momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 - No racism, homophobia etc...
   - Submission is human-moderated and we’re not idiots, don’t submit obvious bait.
 - Spooky/horror vibes are fine but try to keep gore to minimum.
-- Sponsors are generally fine (e.g. surf_summer, sponsored by Fnatic), but absolutely none gambling sites (CS skins etc.)
+- Sponsors are generally fine (e.g. surf_summer, sponsored by Fnatic), but absolutely no gambling sites (CS skins etc.)

 ## Source Assets